cloudgraphdev/cli/README.md

 }
 ```

-The following output indicates that we found one warning and one vulnerability for the `aws_iam_user` that should be take care.
+The following output indicates that we found one warning and one vulnerability for the `aws_iam_user` that should be taken care of:

 ```graphql
 query {